csaf-rs/csaf/README.md

 ## Usage

-After building or downloading `csaf-validator`, the usage is quite simple and additional help can be display using `--help`.
+After [building](README.md#build) or downloading `csaf-validator` from [the available releases](https://github.com/csaf-poc/csaf-rust/releases), the usage is quite simple and additional help can be display using `--help`.

 ```
 A validator for CSAF documents